Understanding ITC and EVP: Key Differences in Paranormal Communication

 1. The āDonāt Go in the Basementā EVP

-During a 2011 investigationĀ at The Cafe Sport in Swinton, Greater Manchester, paranormal researchers recorded an EVP that seemed to warn themĀ not to enter the basement.
-The eerie part?
-The groupās skeptic, who was standing next to the recorder, did not hear anythingĀ at the time of recording.
+During a 2011 investigation at The Cafe Sport in Swinton, Greater Manchester, paranormal researchers captured an EVP that seemed to warn them against entering the basement.
+Strikingly, the group's skeptic, standing by the recorder, did not hear anything during the recording.

 2. The Suicide Bridge EVP